How to Apply: EMT | How to Apply: EMT | TJC

 Immunizations

-The Texas Administrative Code (TAC) requires that all students in health-related programs complete the following immunizations before applying to programs where patient contact is a component.
+The Texas Administrative Code (TAC) requires all students in health-related programs to complete the following immunizations before applying to programs where patient contact is a component.

-If you know you will be registering for our Emergency Medical Technician Program within the next year, you will need to start these now because some will take up to 7 months to complete the series.
+If you know you will be registering for our Emergency Medical Technician Program within the next year, you must start these now because some will take up to 7 months to complete the series.

 • Hepatitis B